 - 1. Criteria for Timely Warnings.
-The Executive Director of Marketing and Communications and The Manager of Campus Safety and Preparedness or designees will develop timely warnings for the BTC community to notify members of the community about Clery Act crimes that have occurred on campus, on non-campus property or public property running through or immediately adjacent to the campus, when it is determined that the incident may pose a serious or ongoing threat to members of the BTC community.
-Timely Warnings are typically issued for the following crimes: major incident of arson, murder/non-negligent manslaughter, motor vehicle theft and robbery.
-Alerts for the crimes of aggravated assault, burglary and sex offenses are considered on a case by case basis and depend upon a number of factors.
-These include the nature of the crime, the continuing danger to the campus community - such as whether the perpetrator was apprehended or the threat has been mitigated.
+The Executive Director of Marketing and Communications and the Director of Campus Safety, Security and Risk Management or designees will develop timely warnings for the BTC community to notify members of the community about Clery Act crimes that have occurred on campus, on non-campus property or public property running through or immediately adjacent to the campus, when it is determined that the incident may pose a serious or ongoing threat to members of the BTC community.
+Timely Warnings are typically issued for the following crimes: major incident of arson, murder/nonnegligent manslaughter, motor vehicle theft and robbery.
+Alerts for the crimes of aggravated assault, burglary and sex offenses are considered on a case-by-case basis and depend upon a number of factors.
+These include the nature of the crime, the continuing danger to the campus community - such as whether the perpetrator was apprehended, or the threat has been mitigated.
 Timely Warnings may be distributed for other serious crimes if deemed warranted by the Manager of Campus Safety and Preparedness or designee.
 Timely Warnings will be distributed in a timely manner and will be issued as soon as pertinent information is received and it is determined that the reported incident may pose a serious or on-going threat to the community.
 Campus Officials not subject to the Timely Warning reporting requirement include licensed or certified professional counselors and recognized pastoral counselors who are functioning in the role of providing confidential counseling to members of the BTC community on behalf of BTC. - 2.
 Preparation of a Timely Warning/Safe Alert.
-Security officers are responsible for notifying the Director of Security, Safety and Risk or designee of any reported incident that may necessitate the issuance of a Timely Warning.
+Security officers are responsible for notifying the Director of Security, Safety and Risk Management or designee of any reported incident that may necessitate the issuance of a Timely Warning.
 Timely Warnings are generally written and distributed to the campus community by the Executive Director of Marketing and Communications and the Director of Security, Safety and Risk or designees using Safe Alert.
-Director of Security, Safety and Risk has the authority to issue a Timely Warning without the assistance of the Executive Director of Marketing and Communications for the Executive Director of Security to issue a Timely Warning without the assistance of the Executive Director of Marketing and Communications if consultation time is not available.
+Director of Security, Safety and Risk has the authority to issue a Timely Warning without the assistance of the Executive Director of Marketing and Communications if consultation time is not available.